-Hungary's historical statistics show -- as mentioned before -- the same trends, but they also show some other interesting features.
+Hungary's historical statistics show - as mentioned before - the same trends, but they also show some other interesting features.
 First, due to the lower level of development of the telecommunications infrastructure of the telephone network in Hungary, mail has maintained its predominance.
-In times of war, mail traffic increased dramatically (who knows why to that amount?).
-After each war -- needless to say that both were lost and the country was in state of chaos -- the entire mail, telephone and telegram system collapsed, as is well reflected in Figure 9.
-In 1977-78, seemingly, the peak of the letter traffic was reached.
-Now the mail item per capita figure -- similar to the UK -- is falling back.
+In times of war, mail traffic increased dramatically (who knows why to that extent?).
+After each war needless to say that both were lost and the country was in a state of chaos- the entire mail, telephone and telegram system collapsed, as is well reflected in Figure 8.
+In 1977-78, seemingly, the peak of letter traffic was reached.
+Now the mail item per capita figure - similar to Britain- is falling back.